eirenelakshita/bamazon/README.md

 # bamazon

 The Bamazon app enables users to purchase everyday products.
+Reference pictures can be found in the screenshots folder.

 # bamazonCustomer
 To view products available on sale, run 'node bamazonCustomer.js'.
 This will display the products on your console, as shown in customer1.png.